btabram/AdventOfCode2021/README.md

 # AdventOfCode2021
-Advent of Code 2021 using Haskell
+Advent of Code 2021 using Haskell, see https://adventofcode.com/2021.